 Prevention and Treatment

-In people having an attack, treatment involves identifying and removing any precipitating factors, giving an intravenous infusion of a heme derivative such as hematin or heme arginate, and supplying enough nutrition by intravenous infusion if necessary.
+For people having an attack, treatment involves identifying and removing any precipitating factors, giving an intravenous infusion of a heme derivative such as hematin or heme arginate, and supplying enough nutrition by intravenous infusion if necessary.
 Intensive medical care may be required in severe cases.

 People with VP and HCP need to take the same precautions as people with AIP to avoid neurological symptoms.
-They also need sun protection with clothing and complete sunblock lotions if they suffer from sun sensitivity.
+They also need sun protection with clothing and sunblock lotions if they suffer from sun sensitivity.